cecileledizes/Internal-Tides/README.md

 If using a different setup, file paths and file names will probably be different, and should be replaced.

-Procedure for getting a Julia notebook installed on Mist:
+Procedure for getting a Julia 1.10.4 Jupyter notebook installed on Mist (for analysis purposes):
 ```
 # In Niagara